mdancho84/mdancho84.github.io/_posts/2022-03-15-the-data-science-career-path.md

 * Setup/Maintenance infrastructure
 * Fixing bugs, improving code base, documentation

-Let me make this point to conclude: **Data Engineers are valuable (if not essential to data science success).**
+## **Data Engineers are valuable (if not essential) to data science program success**

+No question - Data Engineers are valuable.

-But since we are focused on the Data Science career path, it's more important to focus on downstream activities like production and business results rather than upstream tasks like data processing.
+But, since we are focused on the _Data Science Career Path_, it's more important to focus on downstream tasks like production and business results rather than upstream tasks like data engineering, which is why I'm excluding Data Engineering career path from the conversation.

+And quite honestly, I'm not the person to give you the pros and cons about data engineering.

+This is why I'll point you to a [data engineering guru like Andreas Kretz](https://www.youtube.com/c/andreaskayy).

 ## It's a mistake to go for NLP or Machine Learning Engineering (right away)